Home » Recipes » Dessert » Raspberry Linzer Tart Cookies

 Want a bit more flavor to the cookie?
 Stir in some lemon zest for a pop of flavor.
 You can also add a dusting of cinnamon along with the powdered sugar sprinkled on at the end.

-But the best way to change up this recipe is by using different fillings.
+However, the best way to change up this recipe is to use different fillings.
 Instead of raspberry jam, try strawberry jam, blueberry jam, or apricot preserves.

 Try lemon curd or orange marmalade.
 You can even make some with a dollop of Nutella chocolate hazelnut spread.